Update: Pachamama has been changed to Tiwanaku.

 This makes the exploration more interesting, and it limits players from rampaging and exploring only one type of landscape, as it does not really reward much VP later.

 THE CATCH IS ON THE DEDUCTION

-This aspect is the core of Pachamama.
+This aspect is the core of Tiwanaku.
 It provides the most VP in the game, especially when most information are open.
-Mechanic-wise, playing Pachamama gives the similar vibe of the classical computer game, Minesweeper.
+Mechanic-wise, playing this game gives the similar vibe of the classical computer game, Minesweeper.
 The crops growing on the landscape tiles follow a set of rules, and we can deduce it easier as the game goes on.

 Players need to manage which information they want to reveal.
 This is vital because that information may be useful for other players to deduce and gain VP.
 There is the luck aspect involved in the game, but mostly, we need to relay on our logic.